LangChain-OpenTutorial/Markdown-Generator/sample/05-GoogleGenerativeAI-(WIKIDOCS).md

 Import the `ChatGoogleGenerativeAI` class from the `langchain_google_genai` package.

-The `ChatGoogleGenerativeAI` class is used to implement conversational AI systems using Googleâ€™s Generative AI models.
-Through this class, users can interact with Googleâ€™s conversational AI model.
+The `ChatGoogleGenerativeAI` class is used to implement conversational AI systems using Google¡¯s Generative AI models.
+Through this class, users can interact with Google¡¯s conversational AI model.
 Conversations with the model take place in a chat format, and the model generates appropriate responses based on user input.

 Because the `ChatGoogleGenerativeAI` class is integrated with the LangChain framework, it can be used alongside other LangChain components.